paramvarsha12/Handwritten-Equation-Solver/README.md

 download the dataset from kaggle : [https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols] download and put 300 images of each under the respective folder and then do 'python train_model.py'

-Finalised the project by doing a 8:2 train:test
+Finalised the project by doing a 8:2 train:test.